Thanks to Maddie’s Fund, they help MHCR provide medical care for permanent fosters, including some of Michelle’s past and current hospice foster dogs.

 My close friend and colleague calls and asks me to go shopping, but I decide to stay home.
 Vee will be pooping soon.
 She tells me I’m the only one she knows who makes plans according to when their dogs poop.
 I’m sure that’s true.

 I give medication every 12 hours, and it’s now dinner time, so evening medication is due.
 After dinner, we all go out.
 Their small yard is fenced, and they love to walk around and smell.
-I sometimes follow Runway around as he is a poop eater, and can amazingly find even the smallest piece that I missed when I was cleaning the yard.
+Mikey now needs to be watched closely for sometimes he gets confused on his way out to the grass.

 We go out once more before bed, and then head in and get them tucked in for the night.
 Vee has one tooth and sometimes her tongue doesn’t go where she wants it to, but tonight she is successful in giving me a kiss.